cwcyau/healthdatascienceacademy/faq.md

 - Self-learn virtual course plus 3-4 tutor-led interactive sessions,
 - 4x 2 hour guided mentoring sessions (over 1 year).

+We are broadly interested in innovation training approaches that might cater to groups or circumstances which are prohibitive for existing mass-education models.

 ## Describe some circumstances that would make me want to participate in the Academy?

 **Those seeking training**